Grandparents Raising Grandchildren

 Make visits part of your grandchild's routine.
 Contact with parents will be less stressful for children if they know what to expect.
 If possible, plan visits well in advance and put them on a regular schedule.
 Talk with the parent ahead of time, so everyone’s expectations for the visit are clear.
 It’s best if both parents and grandparents enforce the same rules.

 Be sensitive to your grandchild’s feelings.
-It’s important to talk with your grandchild about how he or she feels about parental contact.
+It’s important to talk with your grandchild about how they feel about parental contact.
 Even when kids are looking forward to a visit or call, it can bring up many feelings, including uncertainty and nervousness.
 Kids may worry that their parent doesn’t love them anymore, or that they won’t have anything to talk about.
 Be there to reassure them.

 Help your grandchild deal with disappointment.
 Sometimes, visits don’t go well or the parent doesn’t show up.
 Vent to a friend if you need to, but avoid the temptation to say angry or hurtful things about the parent in front of your grandchild, as this won’t make him or her feel better.
 Instead, talk with your grandchild about what happened and how they feel about it.